 Each family is asked to contribute to the cost of camp, but no one is turned away for inability to pay.

-We have been happily hosting campers and counselors for over twenty years from over 15 states.
+We have been happily hosting campers and counselors since 1991 from over 15 states.

 CHAMP Camp Mission

 CHAMP Camp provides a week-long, summer camp experience for children and adolescents with tracheostomies and those who require technological respiratory assistance.
 Our campers enjoy and fully participate in outdoor summer camp activities including swimming, canoeing and climbing that encourage independence, confidence, and self-esteem to create memories that last a lifetime.

 CHAMP Camp Philosophy